damianavila/RISE/doc/exportpdf.md

   + Enable the Background graphics option.
   + Click Save.

+The last step can also be done from the command line:

+`google-chrome --headless --print-to-pdf=your_talk.pdf http://127.0.0.1:8000/your_talk.slides.html?print-pdf`

 ### Note about Javascript dependencies

  that if you are using JavaScript-based packages [like e.g.